adobe/reactor-turbine-schemas/README.md

 ### extension-package-mobile.json

-A schema describing the `extension.json` found in a web extension package.
+A schema describing the `extension.json` found in a mobile extension package.
 The `extension.json` file describes the contents of an extension.

 ## Contributing